-We all know how travelling back and forth for a medical checkup can be quite the hassle.
+We all know how travelling back and forth for a medical checkup can be quite a hassle.
 For seniors and homebound patients, making the trip for the appointment can be physically and financially taxing for them and their caretakers.

 In the case of working adults, several aspects that need to be factored in for in-person visits include taking time off from work and the cost of childcare, all of which can cause great inconvenience and disrupt one’s daily routine and schedule.

 More often than not, the waiting time may take longer than the actual consultation itself.
 On top of that, you also have to factor in the time it takes to travel back and forth from your original destination.

 For quick routine appointments and common procedures, it would be a hassle to book an appointment and visit the doctor, especially for those recovering who need rest.

 The whole purpose of adopting telemedicine solutions, especially during this time, is to limit the number of unique visitors coming in and out of hospitals, which helps limit the spread of COVID-19.
 While the situation is at a better rate, medical institutions remain as one of the highest risk places for catching the virus, given the nature of medical institutions.